 - Children must be collected by the closing time of the service (6:30PM) - Any person who is collecting a child from the service must be listed as an authorised nominee on the child's enrolment form with their contact details.
-The collection list must be kept current and updated on a regular basis. - Parents/guardians must inform the service via email if the child/ren are to be collected by an alternate pickup person. - The authorised nominee who is collecting a child must 'sign out' using the electronic sign out provided. - Educators will be aware of each child's departure from the service to ensure an authorised nominee listed on their collection list only collects children. - Educators should be notified as soon as possible if the authorised nominee will be later than expected and the child will be informed to avoid unnecessary anxiety. - If a person who is not on the collection list arrives to collect a child, written authorisation will be sought from an authorised nominee before the child is able to leave the service.
+The collection list must be kept current and updated on a regular basis. - Parents/guardians must inform the service via email if the child/ren are to be collected an authorised nominee or alternate pick-up person. - The authorised nominee who is collecting a child must 'sign out' using the electronic sign out provided. - Educators will be aware of each child's departure from the service to ensure an authorised nominee listed on their collection list only collects children. - Educators should be notified as soon as possible if the authorised nominee will be later than expected and the child will be informed to avoid unnecessary anxiety. - If a person who is not on the collection list arrives to collect a child, written authorisation will be sought from an authorised nominee before the child is able to leave the service.
 The Coordinator will also request identification from the person collecting the child. - In the case of an emergency where a child's authorised nominees cannot collect the child and someone not on the collection list will be collecting the child, the service must be notified by phone as soon as possible by an authorised nominee.
-Written authorisation should be gained where possible however verbal consent and an identification check will be sufficient in the case of an emergency. - If the authorised person is late to pick up the child and the centre has not be informed and they cannot contact the authorised nominee, the centre has the discretion to inform the police. - Children are not to be collected by anyone under the age of sixteen. - Children that are signed out by an older sibling must have written permission from the parent/guardian and they must be an authorised contact on QikKids.
+Written authorisation should be gained where possible however verbal consent and an identification check will be sufficient in the case of an emergency.